LarryChenCode/larrychencode.github.io/video-games.md

 #### Games Sold by year
 <img src="images/video-game/Games Sold by year.png" width="1000" />
-a significant peak in sales around the year 2005.
+A significant peak in sales around the year 2005.
 This suggests a particularly successful period for the gaming industry, with interest or production sharply decreasing in subsequent years.

 ### Ten years with the highest average critic score
 SQL Code: